Meberem/LibraryManager-wiki/Home.md

 LibMan tooling comes as part of the Web Development workload in Visual Studio 2017.<br>
 Download [Visual Studio 2017](https://www.visualstudio.com/vs/) and choose the "Web Development" workload during installation (or modify an existing instance of Visual Studio 2017).

-The LibMan CLI (DotNet tool) can be used separately and can be downloaded from NuGet.
+The LibMan Command Line Interface (DotNet CLI tool) can be used separately and can be downloaded from NuGet.

 ## How to use Library Manager (LibMan)